 You cannot use the scheme if the accommodation is:

 - Used for purposes other than residential letting, e.g. for business purpose

-The above is a summary of the basic rules that apply for Rent a Room relief, in reality, there may be much more complicated situation and it is important that you seek professional qualified tax advisor to plan and minimise your tax liability.
+The above is a summary of the basic rules that apply for Rent a Room relief, in reality, there may be much more complicated situations and it is important that you seek a professional qualified tax advisor to plan and minimise your self-assessment tax liability.